Release tight calves with Myo-Yin Yoga

-Last time I flew overseas and after arrival walked through the streets of Paris, I end up with (too many pastries) and really tight calves.
-Since I wanted to continue walking through this wonderful city, I needed to give my calves a little love.
-And that is where self-myofascial release (self-MFR) with Yin Yoga come in: this magic duo does the trick and reliefs the tension for me!
+Last time I flew overseas and walked through the streets of Paris, I end up with (too many pastries) and really tight calves.
+What to do apart from putting legs up?
+Roll and release with tennis balls and Yin Yoga, a magic duo!
 I always carry tennis balls with me for this reason.

 Below you find a short video, where I show you how to roll and release tight calves with Myo-Yin Yoga aka Roll & Release - a combination of rolling your tissues and Yin Yoga.